RobertHolzhauser/e28/independent-study/README.md

 The second method utilizes Vue.js as the complete front-end presentation layer housed in it's own project that calls a second project,  which is an API, generally we would have the Visual Studio solution also contain the ASP.NET Core Web Api.
 (Millican, 2019) However, since the method of communication between the Vue front-end and the ASP.NET Core Api, is Rest, the business logic and backend could exist in any number of backends that can run a Rest API, including PHP, Java, Python, and Ruby on Rails.

+For the first method Vue integrates very easily with Html and Razor syntax, in the Html tags as normal.

 In this paper I will focus on the second option of having a Vue front-end interact with a ASP.NET Core backend.
 Since building an application in Asp.Net Core is a large topic in itself, I'll only cover setting up the controllers and routing that will interact with Vue via Rest.

 Vue application is the raw data object - a Vue instance only proxies access to it.
 Therefore, if you have a piece of state that should be shared by multiple Vue instances, you can share it by identity: